Nabhag8848/health-app/packages/healthcare-front/README.md

 # @healthcare/front

-A modern React frontend application built with the latest React 19, Vite, and TypeScript.
-This application provides a beautiful, responsive user interface for the marketplace platform with full GraphQL integration and modern development tooling.
+A modern React frontend application built with React 19, Vite, and TypeScript.
+This application provides a beautiful, responsive user interface for finding nearby healthcare clinics and doctors with REST API integration and modern development tooling.

 ## 🚀 Technology Stack